MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-linux.md

 ---

-# Deployment guide: Enroll Linux devices in Microsoft Intune
+# Deployment guide: Enroll Linux desktop devices in Microsoft Intune

 Linux devices can be enrolled in Intune.
 Once they're enrolled, they receive the policies you create.
 Users can use the Microsoft Edge browser to access organization resources online.